 |County Name||Number of Occurrences||Year Last Observed|

-Currently only known from southern Menominee County, where it occurs in oak-pine barrens (oak-jack pine savanna).
+Long known from southern Menominee County, where it occurs in oak-pine barrens (oak-jack pine savanna).
+A disjunct population was discovered in a Lake County barrens in 2016.

 Natural Community Types